Soviut/vue-debounce-provider/README.md

   },

   methods: {
+    rangeChanged(e) {
       // some slow operation here
-    rangeChanged(e) {
-      // COOL!
-This only gets called once
+      // This only gets called once!
     }
   }
 }